 Although I rarely post images of myself, a friend of mine, Connor, managed to snap this shot of me and my ballroom dancing partner, Janelle, at a recent grading event in Cronulla, Sydney.
 I thought the image was worthy of a post….so here it is.
 Me pictured on the dance floor during our foxtrot routine.

-Conductor and composer, Margaret Brandman, updates her portrait
+Composer and music educator, Margaret Brandman, updates her portrait

 Margaret Brandman is an accomplished pianist, composer, accredited piano teacher, arranger and music educator who has performed and lectured in Australia and abroad.
 Margaret has composed music for voice and a variety of instrumental combinations.
 Her publications incorporate a complete range of music education materials including Accent on Music (High School text) and the Contemporary Piano Method.